NinjaWeedle/Sonic-TI-Blast/README.md

 1: Send BLASTCE to RAM.
 2: Run prgmBLASTCE.

-STORY
---
-A few years after the events of Sonic 3D Blast, Dr. Eggman has returned to Flickies' Island with a new plan:
-Trap the Flickies in an alternate dimension, and siphon their power!
-Unfortunately for Eggman, Sonic happened to be visiting the island at the time.
-Sonic was confused when he couldn;t find his Flicky friends at first.
-However, while looking for the Flickies in Rusty Ruins, Sonic saw Eggman jump into a Big Ring- holding a Flicky!
-No less than a second after seeing this did Sonic immediately give chase, but he was too late.
-The Big Ring dissapeared, along with Eggman and the Flicky.

-Sonic couldn't just sit there and let Eggman get away- He had to save his friends!
-And so it begins...

 INSTRUCTIONS
 --
 At the title, Press Enter to open the main menu.
 You should see four options: